conicalflask/Repetier-Firmware/README.md

 Anything else?

 Bed compensation is volatile and should be done immediately before any print and ideally while everything is hot.
 Especially with heated PCB surfaces the curvature is highly temperature sensitive.
 This is just acheived by performing adding a "G36 S1" command to your preamble gcode in your slicer after preheating your extruder and bed, failing this, just adding this to your printers startup gcode will probably be good enough and save time for each print.

+## How does this work?

+1. Use "G36 S1" to perform a detailed survey of the print bed.
+This is done by probing the bed in a grid pattern according to the configured probe spacing.
+If a probed point is outside the reachable area (such as the corners of a printer with a circular build surface) then the closest (x,y) grid point that is within the build ares is used.
+2. The Z-height of the printer is adjusted so that the lowest probed point becomes the 0mm on the Z-axis.
+(So if the lowest probed point were -1.5mm then the Z-height of the printer is increased by 1.5mm)
+3. Using the probe points a mesh of right angle triangles is constructed to represent the height map of the bed.
+The plane equation coefficients for each trianglular section are stored in RAM for use during moves.
+Bed compensation is now enabled and will affect all G0 and G1 moves now.
+4. When a G0/G1 is issued the start and end Z positions are considered, if they're above the point where all print distortion has been corrected then the gcode is passed onto the planner as usual.
+5. If the Z-height needs correcting then it is calculated by looking up height of the bed at position (x,y) and then calculating the appropriate height for the requested Z position.
+If the layer is compressed or expanded then the extrusion amount is also adjusted to ensure the same overall extrusion 'density'.
+6. Long moves are cut into smaller sections to make sure that even single moves can still follow the contours of the print surface.
+Moves shorter than ~~3mm are always done as one section.
+If the move is split the split boundaries occur exactly on the edges of the bed height mesh.
+This could also be thought of as when the line representing the move crosses from one triangle of the mesh to another.
+7. Move G-codes that were altered are fed into the planner in the same way as without the compensation stage.
+This means compensation can be used at the same time as normal bed autolevelling, and also that the planner can pick appropriate accelerations after accounting for the z-moves over the bed 'terrain'.
+It also means that an LCD connected to the printer will show the position after adjustment for the bed topology, not the input gcode positions.

 ## ...
 Below is from from Repetier Firmware...